Gender Equality Officer

 - Ensure that information is provided for Annual and Semi Annual Reports to report against SAC project expected results and pillars, as well as the performance measurement framework (PMF) indicators (reporting is distinct for the SAC project gender equality strategy and the youth strategy);

-- Staying connected and aware of national and regional initiatives that may duplicate or provide opportunities for collaboration or leveraging with the SAC project on GE and Youth activities in particular; and
+- Staying connected and aware of national and regional initiatives that may duplicate or provide opportunities for collaboration or leveraging with the Sustainable Agriculture in the Caribbean project on GE and Youth activities in particular; and

 - Other relevant duties and responsibilities that may arise.